If having children leads to some percentage of them ending up in hell, is it still reasonable to continue having them? Possibly.

 If Christianity is true, then there are good reasons for Christians to continue procreating (which they seem to enjoy doing, anyway).
 But I don’t find any good reasons in the Bible for why God would want this experiment to continue (especially if there is a hell), or why He should desire it in the first place.

 If God doesn’t exist, then the question of whether or not to continue procreating becomes more complicated.
-If there are no gods, then we are forced to occupy their roles, and we must ask ourselves ”Should we continue bringing more life into existence, even if it means creating more pain?”
+If there are no gods, then we are forced to occupy their roles.
+Nature has essentially made us by mistake, and we must now ask ourselves, “Is it right to continue bringing life into existence, even if it means creating more pain?”

-Earlier today, I pondered this question as I walked alongside my 9-year-old son.
-I asked him point-blank “Are you glad you’re alive?”
-He answered (as if it wasn’t a totally stupid question): “Yes.
-I love my mom and dad, not only because they love me, but also because they chose to bring me into existence when they didn’t have to.”
-Both my children seem to be greatly enjoying their life experience, at least for now.
+Earlier today, I pondered this difficult question as I walked with my 9-year-old son.
+I asked him point-blank, “Are you glad you’re alive?”
+He answered (as if it wasn’t a totally ridiculous question), “Yes.
+I love my mom and dad, not only because they love me, but also because they chose to have me when they didn’t have to.”
+Both my children seem to be enjoying their life experience, at least for now.
 And while I hope that they will experience far more pleasure than pain in life, I also realize that there are no guarantees.
-Life is a gamble, but the odds are often good that a person will find ways to feel happy and fulfilled, and that this will outweigh any suffering.
+Life is a gamble, but the odds are good that a person will find life worthwhile, and that life’s pleasures will outweigh any suffering.
 Still, we owe it to our children to carefully consider what kind of environment they will be raised in before subjecting them to it.

 After sleeping through a hundred million centuries we have finally opened our eyes on a sumptuous planet, sparkling with color, bountiful with life.
 Within decades we must close our eyes again.
 Isn’t it a noble, an enlightened way of spending our brief time in the sun, to work at understanding the universe and how we have come to wake up in it?
 This is how I answer when I am asked—as I am surprisingly often—why I bother to get up in the mornings.